ShenDezhou/Chinese-PreTrained-BERT/readme.md

   return output_tokens
 ```

-### Pre training
+### pretraining
-After obtaining the above data, as of February 6, 2021, using the wordpiece vocabulary (model) of bet WwM ext (the wordpiece model based on general data will be used in the future), the pre training of bet will be officially started.
+After obtaining the above data, as of February 6, 2021, using the wordpiece vocabulary (model) of BERT WWM ext (the wordpiece model based on general data will be used in the future), the pre-trained of BERT will be officially started.
-The reason why it is called 'bet WwM base QA' is that compared with 'bet WwM ext', other parameters have not changed, mainly because of the limitation of computing devices.
+The reason why it is called 'BERT WWM base QA' is that compared with 'BERT WWM ext', other parameters have not changed, mainly because of the limitation of computing devices.
 The command used is as follows:
 ```
     from transformers import (